 - Will the purchase help me reach the educational goals set for my child?

 - Is this resource a waste of time (or not)?

 With these questions and an idea of what your children would like to learn in mind, you’re now ready to begin piecing together a schedule, learning experiences, and opportunities to help foster their learning!

 Homeschooling with a holistic approach can help boost your child’s confidence in so many ways.
 They are able to see that what they want to learn matters.
 Not to mention, their interest is already peaked so being able to go where their mind is leading is awesome.

 Confidence is also increased when children are not pressured to finish a certain task or learning objective in a particular amount of time.
 Homeschooling allows us to take our time and go where our children’s needs lead.

 The holistic approach adds to that by saying, “We don’t have to focus so much on math this week.
 Let’s do more art!”
 And boom – a child’s confidence is increased!

 What Does a Holistic Approach Actually Look Like?

-Of course I can’t leave you hanging with wondering how this actually plays out in the life of a real homeschooling family.
+Of course, I can’t leave you hanging with wondering how this actually plays out.
+Especially in the life of a real family aiming for the stress-free approach to homeschooling.
 Let’s use a real-life example from one of my children who is set and stoked about all things vehicle engineering.
 In other words, he wants to get involved in all steps from design to making the actual vehicle.